“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 A Lesson to Be Taught and One to Be Learned

-As I reflected on the emails I had received, I recognized two distinct strands running through them: first, a palpable anger at perceived exploitation—an emotion I am all too familiar with, shared by countless editors who find themselves burdened with the total rewrites of papers from authors who seemingly care little about their own scholarship, expecting others to shoulder the labor.
+As I reflected on the two emails I had received, I recognized two distinct strands running through them: first, a palpable anger at perceived exploitation—an emotion I am all too familiar with, shared by countless editors who find themselves burdened with the total rewrites of papers from authors who seemingly care little about their own scholarship, expecting others to shoulder the labor.
 The second strand was a pronounced hostility toward anyone who does not share the same worldview.
 In this particular instance, the anger was directed at me for offering an unpaid internship, a proposal that was misconstrued without any attempt at understanding my intentions.
 The critique, while touching on important points about the realities of capitalism and labor, bypassed a crucial opportunity for dialogue.
 Had there been an effort to engage constructively, the result could have been something far more productive than a litany of accusations.

 Image 2.
 Lanfranco Aceti, Me!… Me!… aka The Apotheosis of Idiocy, 2018.
 Meme with “The Simpsons Movie Angry Mob.”
 Dimensions: variable.
 From: topsimages.com, accessed September 10, 2018, https://www.topsimages.com/images/the-simpsons-movie-angry-mob-a8.html.aption.